 The development of new drugs and biological medicines draws on the talent, passion and experience of a wide range of professionals.
 The goal of The Medicine Maker is to integrate all aspects of the process, from the registration of an Investigational New Drug (IND) or Biologics License Application (BLA) through to the market launch of new therapies, and beyond.

-The Medicine Maker will launch in September 2014, and is available in a multitude of formats; contemporarily designed print magazine, interactive app on Apple’s Newsstand (iPad and iPhone), and a responsive-design website serving the full range of digital solutions life science marketers have come to expect.
+The Medicine Maker launched in September 2014, and is available in a multitude of formats; contemporarily designed print magazine, interactive app on Apple’s Newsstand (iPad and iPhone), and a responsive-design website serving the full range of digital solutions life science marketers have come to expect.
 We also engage with our audience via Facebook, Google+, Twitter and LinkedIn.

 Pathologists are involved in up to 80% of all treatment or diagnosis decisions; they lie at the heart of all healthcare services provided to patients, globally.

 The Pathologist aims to serve this invaluable profession by giving back what pathologists give to their communities: clear, accurate, important, and timely communication of information.